IDMNYU/DM-GY-9103-G-InteractiveInstallation-Bennett/Project_2.md

 <li> All of the above should be on your blog, with a link to your Github Repo for this project that includes all of your code and development code </li>

-<li>A folder titled “Development” with the following inside of it:</li>

 <li>Initial working patches and previous versions</li>